-- Cut the butter into small pieces and place with the icing sugar into a large bowl and cream together with either an electric hand whisk, in a stand mixer with a hand whisk until light and fluffy.
+Cut the butter into small pieces and place with the icing sugar into a large bowl.
+Cream together with either an electric hand whisk or in a stand mixer, until light and fluffy.

 - For a real grown-up chocolate icing, use a 70% plus cocoa solid chocolate.

 - Intense dark chocolate can be too bitter for children so use a less strong one instead.
 If using milk chocolate be careful when melting as this type of chocolate is less stable than the darker.

 - For colored icing, omit the chocolate and use a gel coloring.
 Gels work better in this recipe as they will not change the consistency of the cream.
 They are very powerful in color art by adding small amounts and increase the drops until you have the color you prefer.